Skip to content

 # finds the metadata when the invite is dispatched.

-self._sessions[session_id] = metadata
+self._channels[channel_id] = metadata

-self._active_sessions[session_id] = metadata
+self._active_channels[channel_id] = metadata

-self._adapter_states[session_id] = adapter.initial_state(metadata)
+self._adapter_states[channel_id] = adapter.initial_state(metadata)

-await self._persist_session_metadata(metadata)
+await self._persist_channel_metadata(metadata)

-await self._audit_log.append({
+await self._fan_out(

 "at": now,